sander6/enygma/README.markdown

     Post.search.for("turkey").each { |post| puts post.title }

-Classes with Enygma::Resource can call `include` to include assocations with their results.

-    Post.search.for("turkey").include(:comments)
+If a class includes Enygma::Resource, it can only search on one table at a time (meaning that it can only return records of a single type), but can still search for those records using multiple indexes.
+For example:

+    class Post < ActiveRecord::Base
+      include Enygma::Resource

+      configure_enygma do
+        index :posts
+        index :posts_delta
+      end
+    end

-More in-depth per-adapter superpowers detailed below:
+More in-depth per-adapter documentation detailed below:

 #### ActiveRecord::Base ####

 An ActiveRecord::Base subclass that includes Enygma::Resource will, instead of returning the actual results of the database query, return an anonymous scope searching for record ids in the set of ids returned by Sphinx.
-This helps ease integration with will\_paginate, as well as allowing the appending of additional named\_scopes (should you want to).
+This helps ease integration with will\_paginate, as well as allowing the appending of additional named\_scopes.

+For example, to get all Models and their Associations in one go:

+    Model.search.for("turkey").all(:include => :association)

 #### Sequel::Model ####